WizelineLabs/WLEmptyState/README.md

     `git clone git@github.com:wizeline/WLEmptyState.git`

-2. Move to the `Example` directory and run:
+2. Move to the `Example` directory and run the following command:

     `pod install`

 ### Installing WLEmptyState

 WLEmptyState is available through [CocoaPods](https://cocoapods.org).
-To install it, add the following line to your Podfile:
+To install it, add the following command to your Podfile:

 ```ruby
 pod 'WLEmptyState'